 The initiative originates from the USA, and involves scientists and the public coming together to highlight the importance of science and using research-based knowledge in society.
 One of the key messages is that science knows no borders and that diversity and openness are what characterise science.

 The March for Science in Sweden received the support of over 80 partner organisations.
 Many individuals also volunteered their time to help with the planning and running of the Stockholm March for Science, which was coordinated by VA (Public & Science).
-VA was also responsible for coordinating promotional activities for the March for Science in Sweden and setting up the March for Science Sweden website.
+VA was also responsible for coordinating promotional activities for the March for Science in Sweden.

 In 2018, new marches were held on 14 April in over 200 cities worldwide, including Luleå, Lund and Stockholm in Sweden, under the banner Science Marches On.